WEHI-ResearchComputing/WEHI-ResearchComputing.github.io/faq.md

 Data engineering is focused on streamlining and cleaning data systematically.
 Data analysis is focused on cleaning data and analysing it using statistical or machine learning algorithms.
 Software engineering is focused on systematising analysis or tools that help us make decisions.

-# Onboarding onto the internship program
+# Onboarding onto the internship program (Workday)

 ## The Workday email says "On your first day, please arrive at 9.00am unless your manager has advised an alternative time and ask for your manager upon arrival at reception." - is this accurate?